Dr Bérénice Guyot-Réchard

 Dr Guyot-Réchard joined King’s College London in early 2016, after a Research Fellowship at Emmanuel College, Cambridge and a visiting fellowship at the Graduate Institute, Geneva.
 She has received multiple awards for her work, from the British Association for South Asian Studies Annual Prize (2012) and Cambridge University’s Prince Consort Prize and Seeley Medal (2014) to a British Academy Rising Star Award (2018) – and, most recently, a Philip Leverhulme Prize in History (2023).

-She is currently working on the geopolitics of the Indian Ocean since 1945, and on a history of India’s contribution to the world order from the 18th to the 21st century.
+She is currently working on the geopolitics of the Indian Ocean since 1945, and writing a history of India’s contribution to the world order from the 18th to the 21st century.

 Research interests & PhD supervision